dalehamel/mctop-tool-example/docs/00800-mctop-final-tool.md

 ```{.ruby include=src/mctop/bin/mctop startLine=36 endLine=62}
 ```

-So to was this almost directly ported to Python:
+So too was this almost directly ported to Python:

 ```{.python include=src/bcc/tools/mctop.py  startLine=172 endLine=194}
 ```

+The concept is just a giant if-ladder, as Python has no case statements.
+This matches on the letters, and kick off whatever function or change whatever configuration they need to.
+This got complicated as I added more keys to allow for navigation of the sorted key data.

 ### Sorting